 Learn to evaluate wine by sight, smell and taste.

-Each season offers some opportunity, great or small, for the worlds of food and wine to do a graceful pas de deux.
+Each season offers some opportunity, great or small, for the worlds of food and wine to have a graceful pas de deux.

 Wine and cheese are two of life’s great culinary pleasures, and finding the perfect match can be a delicious endeavor.